aws-solutions-library-samples/guidance-for-american-sign-language-3d-avatar-translator-on-aws/README.md

-# Guidance Title (required)
+# Guidance for American Sign Language (ASL) 3D Avatar Translator on AWS

 The Guidance title should be consistent with the title established first in Alchemy.

-**Example:** *Guidance for Product Substitutions on AWS*

-This title correlates exactly to the Guidance it’s linked to, including its corresponding sample code repository.

-## Table of Content (required)
+## Table of Content

 List the top-level sections of the README template, along with a hyperlink to the specific section.